Brightspace/github-assignment-uploader/README.md

 API Endpoints that this application provides with descriptions.

 ```
-GET /app/login - Redirect the User to the application login screen / Prompt them to install the app (if they haven't already).
+GET /app/login - Redirect the user to the application login screen / Prompt them to install the app (if they haven't already).
-GET /app/logged_in - Is the user logged in?
+GET /app/logged_in - Is the user logged in to the app?
-GET /app/repo/:user - List all of the repositories that `:user` has granted the app access to read.
+GET /app/repo/:user - List all of the repositories that :user has granted the app access to read.
-GET /app/repo/:user/:repo - Fetch the ZIP blob of `:user\:repo`.
+GET /app/repo/:user/:repo - Fetch the ZIP blob of :user/:repo.
-GET /app/repo/:user/:repo/link - Fetch a link to the ZIP file of `:user\:repo` (Link is only valid for 5 minutes for private repositories).
+GET /app/repo/:user/:repo/link - Fetch a link to the ZIP file of :user/:repo (Link is only valid for 5 minutes for private repositories).
 ```

 ## Installation